Can I Inherit Debt After Someone’s Death?

 With a Mortgage, typically in a marriage, the married couple are both usually on the mortgage agreement, so in this case when one of the spouses dies, then the other spouse will be legally responsible for the remainder of the mortgage.
 Hopefully, there will be a proper insurance plan to help protect the other spouse in these situations.

-What happens to your credit card debt when you die?
+What happens to your credit card debt after death in Canada?

 For the debt of the individual that died, the proper procedure is for the lender to go through the estate to gain payment for the outstanding loans.
 If there are assets upon death, then the trustee/executor of the estate will be responsible for making sure that any loans/bills are paid via the proceeds of the deceased estate.